thephez/backup-readme/platform/markdown/reference-data-contracts.md

 [block:callout]
 {
   "type": "info",
-  "body": "The `indices` object should be excluded for documents that do not require indices."
+  "body": "The `indices` object should be excluded for documents that do not require indices.\n\n**Note:** Dash Platform v0.23 only allows [ascending default ordering](https://github.com/dashevo/platform/pull/435) for indices."
 }
 [/block]
 Document indices may be defined if indexing on document fields is required.

 The `indices` array consists of:
  - One or more objects that each contain:
     - A unique `name` for the index
-  - A `properties` array composed of a `<field name: sort order>` object for each document field that is part of the index (sort order: `asc` or `desc`)
+    - A `properties` array composed of a `<field name: sort order>` object for each document field that is part of the index (sort order: `asc` only for Dash Platform v0.23)
     - An (optional) `unique` element that determines if duplicate values are allowed for the document [block:callout]
 {
   "type": "warning",
   "title": "Compound Indices",
   "body": "When defining an index with multiple properties (i.e a compound index), the order in which the properties are listed is important.
-Refer to the [mongoDB documentation](https://docs.mongodb.com/manual/core/index-compound/#prefixes) for details regarding the significance of the order as it relates to querying capabilities."
+Refer to the [mongoDB documentation](https://docs.mongodb.com/manual/core/index-compound/#prefixes) for details regarding the significance of the order as it relates to querying capabilities.
+Dash uses [GroveDB](https://github.com/dashevo/grovedb) which works similarly but does requiring listing all the index's fields in query order by statements."
 }
 [/block]